Spring Detox – 1 Month Challenge | Adventure Yogi

 8. Soaking, Juicing, Sprouting

-Now may be a great opportunity to explore healthy and cheap food preparation options to your life.
-Its a really good idea to soak nuts overnight because the impurities can be removed and they begin to sprout and the enzymes become active so they become even healthier and also easier to digest when soaked.
+Your spring detox is a great opportunity to explore healthy and cheap food preparation options to your life.
+It’s a really good idea to soak nuts overnight because the impurities can be removed and they begin to sprout and the enzymes become active so they become even healthier and also easier to digest when soaked.

-I invested in an Oscar 900 Vital Max Juicer £219 wow! pricey but for life!
+I invested in an Oscar 900 Vital Max Juicer!
+Pricey but for life!
 Makes really amazing juices, even juices wheatgrass, and a whole manner of green veggies.
-For me, it’s main benefit is that it maintains all of the food enzymes and goodness and is quick and easy to clean too.
+For me, its main benefit is that it maintains all of the food enzymes and goodness and is quick and easy to clean too.

 9. Choose RAW

-Eat at least 51% raw veggies as part of any meal because the live enzymes that we get in the food are killed off when cooked.
-Too much cooked food weakens our immune system because the body cannot recognise the composition of cooked food as good for us and so the white blood cells attack it, which puts the body under stress.
+Eat at least 51% raw veggies as part of any meal on your spring detox.
+The live enzymes that we get in the food are killed off when cooked.
+Too much-cooked food weakens our immune system because the body cannot recognise the composition of cooked food as good for us and so the white blood cells attack it, which puts the body under stress.
 Crazy huh?

 10. Listen to your body

-I found that by week 2 my appetite reduced as I was getting plenty of the nutrients that I needed and by week 3 any cravings that did arise were pointing me in the direction of what I needed.
-I found I would crave tofu or nuts after a 2 hour yoga session and that was a good sign as certainly protein is what is needed after a hard workout.
-Start to really listen to the body’s intelligents and go with it.
-Of course don’t be fooled by ccravings and old habit patterns that perhaps tell you you ‘need’ a coffee or a white wine!
+I found that by week 2 of the spring detox my appetite reduced as I was getting plenty of the nutrients that I needed and by week 3 any cravings that did arise were pointing me in the direction of what I needed.
+I found I would crave tofu or nuts after a 2-hour yoga session and that was a good sign as certainly protein is what is needed after a hard workout.
+Start to really listen to the body’s intelligence and go with it.
+Of course, don’t be fooled by cravings and old habit patterns that perhaps tell you that you ‘need’ a coffee or a white wine!

-I was a coffee drinker, I loved the aroma, the taste and even the ritual of buying an expensive little flat white from a trendy London coffee house.
-But enough was enough, because it became an addiction and I could feel all the negative effects the caffeine was having on me.
-Energy rollercoaster rides every day, I felt totally over –adrenalized, exhausted and drained and often really overwhelmed and sensitive and irritable and anxious and I know if was the caffeine because since I quit November 8th 2012 all those feelings have gone!
-Anyways, basically what I’m saying here is I can totally relate to you if you are someone that has coffee daily and will find it hard to detox it.
+Anyway, basically what I’m saying here is I can totally relate to you if you are someone that has coffee daily and will find it hard to spring detox it.
 On the day I quit I got the biggest headache of my life, I could barely move.
 I also got really weepy but if you can bear to get through that day of torture without giving in, then it does get easier!
 Just try!
 If like me it was the ritual of the coffee, substitute it for Barley Cup, with some coconut milk, which you can buy at health food stores.
-It doesn’t really smell or taste like coffee but it looks a bit like it, so may make it a bit easier
+It doesn’t really smell or taste like coffee but it looks a bit like it, so may make it a bit easier.

 12. Keep a Journal

-Going through a detox can be quite a transformative learning experience as toxins are shifted out.
+Going through a spring detox can be quite a transformative learning experience as toxins are shifted out.
 I find that keeping notes of your process can be very insightful.
-Perhaps keep note of what you eat, what you crave, your moods, energies, and sleep and digestion pattens or if anything emotional arises
+Perhaps keep a note of what you eat, what you crave, your moods, energies, and sleep and digestion patterns or if anything emotional arises.

 As you shift toxins out and you break bad habits, you may find yourself particularly exhausted initially.
-But worry not, its worse before if gets better and by week 2 or 3 you will definetly fell your energies increase and you sleep more deeply and wake more easily.
+But worry not, it gets worse before it gets better and by week 2 or 3 of your spring detox you will definitely feel your energies increase and you sleep more deeply and wake more easily.

 14. Relax and Meditate, do yoga